Cloaking In SEO: An Ultimate Guide

 User Agent Cloaking

-A user-agent cloaking is when a website displays different content to different users based on their user agent.
+User-agent cloaking is when a website displays different content to different users based on their user agent.

 While users visiting with desktop devices could see another version.